 About

 I’m enthusiastic to share my fascination for the incredible living things that surround us with anyone who will listen.
 I was part of an expedition to Burma with the BBC Natural History Unit as a presenter, the product of which was broadcast as the three part series – Wild Burma: Nature’s Lost Kingdom – on BBC 2.
-This was the first time in sixty years that a large film crew had been allowed into the country and during my time over there I discovered a new genus and many new species of insect.
+This was the first time in sixty years that a large film crew had been allowed into the country and during my time over there I discovered a new genus and several new species.
 During the first broadcast of this series, each episode was seen by two million people in the UK alone and it has since been repeated here many times and broadcast around the world, with total views in the tens of millions.
 My youtube clips, such as this one, have had over a million views in total.

 I have featured as a presenter/on-screen expert on the CBBC series, Wild (live and recorded segments), the Sky 1 series, Extreme Fears, Extreme Cures where I helped ten arachnophobes overcome their fear and I have done some filming as an on-screen expert for the BBC’s World’s Weirdest Events.
 I provide consultancy services for TV production companies and publishers who produce natural history content.
 I have also presented on short films for conservation charities and facilitated at conservation conferences.
+I give talks to all sorts of audiences around the world.

 Here’s an interview from Mongabay where I discuss my introduction to zoology and Animal Earth.
 My work has been very widely covered in the media, some of which you can see here.
-In addition to the above, as my academic background is in ecological entomology and conservation I also undertake ecological surveys and provide advice on habitat creation.

 Thanks to Patrick Avery, Anwar Mamon, Justine Evans and Adam Oldroyd for the images above.